bhavya2017/Spam-Msg-Detector/README.md

-#Dataset:
+## Dataset

-The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
-It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.
+The **SMS Spam Collection** is a dataset containing 5,574 SMS messages in English, labeled as either "ham" (legitimate) or "spam".
+This collection has been gathered for research purposes in the area of SMS spam detection.
+The dataset serves as a valuable resource for developing and evaluating machine learning models for classifying SMS messages.

-Objective:
+## Objective

-Build an AI model that can classify SMS messages as spam or legitimate.
-Use techniques like TF-IDF or word embeddings with classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines to identify spam messages
+The goal of this project is to build an AI model capable of classifying SMS messages as either spam or legitimate.
+To achieve this, we will employ natural language processing techniques such as TF-IDF or word embeddings.
+The classified data will then be used with machine learning classifiers like Naive Bayes, Logistic Regression, or Support Vector Machines to identify and categorize spam messages effectively.